 Annapolis, MD – The Denver Outlaws will be seeking to secure home-field advantage for the Major League Lacrosse playoffs when they come to Annapolis on Thursday night to meet the Chesapeake Bayhawks.

-Chesapeake Head Coach Dave Cottle doesn’t care one bit about the Outlaws and has no interest in simply playing spoiler.
+Dave Cottle doesn’t care one bit about the Outlaws and has no interest in simply playing spoiler.

 “We won’t talk five seconds about stopping Denver from getting a home playoff game,” Cottle said.
 “Our complete focus is on the Chesapeake Bayhawks.
 We want to protect our home field and we want to finish this season on a positive note.”

 Chesapeake was officially eliminated from playoff contention based on last weekend’s results.
 The Bayhawks nonetheless went out and played a superb brand of lacrosse in coming from behind to beat the New York Lizards, 12-11, at Stony Brook University.